ATTCKDigital/FLEX/README.md

 - readme.md specific to component
 - acf field generator (the fields specific to the component are generated via this file)

+#### Availale Components
+List of base components

+#### Adding components
+How to "enable" existing components

+How to "add" new component

+How to enable/disable various configs (stuff that gets put into functions.php)

+### Assets
+Assets include fonts, images and svgs.
+SVGs are compiled by gulp into a global SVG file.
+SVGs should be used wherever possible.

 ### Global CSS
 The `scss` folder holds all of the globally available styles for the site.
 Things such as grids, headline styles, layout styles, etc.